Relative Arbitrage Opportunities in an Extended Mean Field System: Introduction

 \subsection{Related work}

-\textbf{Functionally generated portfolio} From the perspective of functionally generated portfolios, \cite{wong2015optimization, campbell2022functional} and the reference therein consider relative arbitrage opportunities by optimizing the functionally generated portfolios.
+\textbf{Relative arbitrage and functionally generated portfolio} The optimal arbitrage and hedging opportunities of a single investor in a complete market are studied in \cite{fernholz2010optimal, fernholz2011optimal, ruf2011optimal}.
+The previous work \cite{ichiba2020relative} follows this framework and extends the optimization problem to a market with a given finite number of investors interacted through the equity market.
+From the perspective of functionally generated portfolios, \cite{wong2015optimization, campbell2022functional} and the references therein consider relative arbitrage opportunities by optimizing the functionally generated portfolios.
 In particular, \cite{wong2015universal, cuchiero2019cover} extends Cover's universal portfolio (\cite{cover1991universal}) approach to families of functionally generated portfolios.
-All of these works benefit from their constructions of the optimization problem so that no drift estimation is required as opposed to classical portfolio optimization methods, such as expected utility maximization.
+All of these works benefit from their constructions of the optimization problem so that no drift estimation is required.
+This is opposed to classical portfolio optimization methods, such as expected utility maximization.
 We demonstrate the connection of the above two directions to find optimal relative arbitrage in this work.